About the course

 You may choose a dissertation research topic which explores a facet of one or other tradition or inter-relating aspects of the two traditions in the period.

-The Oxford Faculties of Theology and Religion and of Oriental Studies, together with Oxford’s wider library resources and collections, provide an unmatched research environment for the study of Judaism and Christianity in the Graeco-Roman World.
+The Oxford Faculties of Theology and Religion and of Asian and Middle Eastern Studies, together with Oxford’s wider library resources and collections, provide an unmatched research environment for the study of Judaism and Christianity in the Graeco-Roman World.
 Many graduates of this course have found their in-depth engagement with the Jewish background to early Christianity an excellent preparation for doctoral study in New Testament, in the history of religions in the early Roman Empire and in Jewish studies.

-The allocation of graduate supervision for this course is the responsibility of the Faculty of Theology and Religion, in conjunction with the Faculty of Oriental Studies, and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Under exceptional circumstances a supervisor may be found outside the Faculty of Theology and Religion and Faculty of Oriental Studies.
+The allocation of graduate supervision for this course is the responsibility of the Faculty of Theology and Religion, in conjunction with the Faculty of Asian and Middle Eastern Studies, and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+Under exceptional circumstances a supervisor may be found outside the Faculty of Theology and Religion and Faculty of Asian and Middle Eastern Studies.

 Assessment consists of:

-- two written exams on the literature, history, and institutions of Judaism or Christianity;
+- two exams on the literature, history, and institutions of Judaism or Christianity;

-- a 20,000-word dissertation on a topic in Judaism and Christianity in the Graeco-Roman World; and
+- a dissertation on a topic in Judaism and Christianity in the Graeco-Roman World.

 Given the selective admission and consequent small numbers of students on this course, it is difficult to offer general statistics about graduate destinations as each case is distinctive.

 The great majority of graduates of the MPhil in Judaism and Christianity in the Graeco-Roman World go on to pursue doctoral research at Oxford or another leading university, in either Jewish studies, New Testament or early Christianity.
-A few recent graduates have pursued careers in fields including academic administration and teaching, eg secondary school or English as a Foreign Language.
+A few recent graduates have pursued careers in fields including academic administration and teaching.

 Changes to this course and your supervision